kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 ### step1: A simple test case as starting point

 At first you want a simple test case where you use ordinary Katalon-built-in features only.
-No tricks at all.
 Here is the source:
 [`Test Cases/StepByStep/TC_step1 - start up`](../Scripts/StepByStep/TC_step1%20-%20start%20up/Script1540079039662.groovy)

 ```